 note

-“Panksepp gave his puppies, a separation experiment, tiny, tiny doses of morphine – lower than the lowest that are used to treat physical pain.
+“Panksepp gave his puppies, in a separation experiment, tiny, doses of morphine – lower than the lowest doses that are used to treat physical pain.
 And his puppies immediately stopped crying and playing with each other as if they no longer miss their mothers.”

-According to results this 1978 study, morphine-treated puppies were quite alert and moved normally while isolated from their mothers.
+According to results from 1978 study, morphine-treated puppies were quite alert and moved about normally while isolated from their mothers.

 note

-“Unbearable mental pain a huge risk factor for suicide.”
+“Unbearable mental pain is a huge risk factor for suicide.”

-For more information about mental pain is a significant risk factor for suicide, see here.
+For information about why mental pain is a significant risk factor for suicide, see here.

 note

 “A few years ago, together with Panksepp other colleagues, my research team conducted a clinical trial.
-We gave people who severely suicidal, very low doses of a narcotic drug, buprenorphine car buprenorphine for four weeks.
-We that tiny, tiny doses of buprenorphine, which are too low to treat pain, help many of them become less suicidal.”
+We gave who were severely suicidal, very low doses of a narcotic drug, buprenorphine car buprenorphine four weeks.
+We discovered that tiny, tiny doses of buprenorphine, which are too low to physical pain, help many of them become less suicidal.”

-For more information about these study results, here.
+For more information about these study results, see here.

 note

-“Some GPCRs can be activated by two different drugs at the same time.
-And when happens, the result may be different for what happens when they’re activated by just one drug.”
+“Some GPCRs be activated by two different drugs at the same time.
+And when this happens, the result may be different what happens when they’re activated by just one drug.”

-For more about how GPCRs may be activated by two different drugs the same time, see here.
+For more information about how GPCRs may be by two different drugs at the same time, see here.